AI Use Cases/Manufacturing

 4

-Step 4: Your Marketing ops manager and plant floor leadership review a daily exception report flagging major bid shifts, new production constraints, and segment eligibility changes - approving or overriding recommendations before they impact spend.
-This human review loop prevents over-aggressive bidding during genuine crises while maintaining autonomous optimization during stable periods.
+Step 4: Your Marketing ops manager and plant floor leadership review a daily exception report flagging the largest recommended bid shifts, new production constraints, and segment eligibility changes - deciding which to apply, adjust, or skip before any spend moves.
+This review loop prevents over-aggressive bidding during genuine crises while keeping day-to-day recommendations fast enough to act on.

 5